Frydjak/TUE-autoencoder-anomaly-detection/README.md

 The Datasets folder contains a zipped file of the MNIST dataset.
 This dataset includes all samples without any division into training, testing, or validation sets.
 To run the code, please unzip the file manually.

 ## Results
+Clearly corrupted samples can be distinguished from unchanged ones by tresholding.
 ![image](https://github.com/user-attachments/assets/8a35d8f9-adf5-4bf1-b6f4-1f6c0166a23e)